Sid Griffin: Career

 Besides the Long Ryders, Griffin has also been the bandleader of the Coal Porters, which he put together while living in Los Angeles.
 The Coal Porters were initially rooted in the music of the Byrds, Gram Parsons, and the Buffalo Springfield, playing country and country rock songs but evolved into an acoustic group playing a hybrid of folk and bluegrass after Griffin moved to London in the early 1990s.
 The last Coal Porters' lineup consisted of Griffin on vocals and mandolin, Neil Robert Herd on guitar and vocals, Kerenza Peacock (Adele, Seasick Steve, Paul Weller) on fiddle and vocals, Paul Fitzgerald on banjo and vocals, and Andrew Stafford on bass.
 The Coal Porters disbanded on July 12, 2018.

+This lineup came together again in fall 2025 for a nine-date reunion tour, playing mostly sold-out shows in Ashford, Birmingham, Newcastle, Edinburgh, Filey, Hastings, London, Pocklington and Beccles.
+Griffin celebrated his 70th birthday at the London performance, where he was joined on stage by Billy Bragg, Jon House from the theatrical production Wilko, and several former members of the band.

-In addition to the Long Ryders' catalog and eight full-length albums and two EPs credited to the Coal Porters, Griffin has recorded four solo discs: Little Victories (1997), the performance collection Worldwide Live 1997-2002 (2002), As Certain as Sunrise (2005) and The Trick Is to Breathe (2014).
+In addition to the Long Ryders' catalog and eight full-length albums and two EPs credited to the Coal Porters, Griffin has recorded five solo discs: Little Victories (1997), the performance collection Worldwide Live 1997–2002 (2002), As Certain as Sunrise (2005), The Trick Is to Breathe (2014) and The Journey from Grape to Raisin (2024).
 Little Victories includes a version of Phil Ochs' "Sailors and Soldiers".
 The Trick Is to Breathe, released in September 2014, was recorded in Nashville with producer Thomm Jutz and features such supporting musicians as Rounder Records artist Sierra Hull on mandolin, Justin Moses on banjo and fiddle, and Grammy-winner Mark Fain (Ricky Skaggs) on bass.
+Producer Jutz also helmed The Journey from Grape to Raisin, which was released by Label 51 Recordings.
+MOJO magazine awarded the album four stars.

-The year 2000 saw the release of the self-titled debut album by the Griffin-led country rock band Western Electric, which included Neil Robert Herd and Pat McGarvey from the Coal Porters on various string instruments, and former Weather Prophets and Rockingbirds drummer Dave Morgan.
+In addition, the Griffin-led country rock band Western Electric released a 2000 self-titled album.
+Also in the band were Neil Robert Herd and Pat McGarvey from the Coal Porters on various string instruments and former Weather Prophets and Rockingbirds drummer Dave Morgan.
 Griffin has also worked as a producer, helming the Lindisfarne album Here Comes the Neighbourhood (1998).

 Griffin published his first book, Gram Parsons – A Musical Biography (Sierra Books), in 1985.
 The volume includes interviews with Emmylou Harris, Chris Hillman, Peter Fonda and other artists who associated with Parsons during his days with the International Submarine Band, the Byrds, the Flying Burrito Brothers and as a solo performer.